plastilinn/docs/pages/sections/Segments.md

 ### 🔑#key segments - Market maturity

 💰rating: 30

 how mature is the market?
 Is it ready for customers?

 **💭 Questions**

-💭 #question How mature is the market?
- 💭 #question Is it ready for customers to adopt new solutions?
- 💭 #question Is there a demand for innovative products or services?
+How mature is the market?;Is it ready for customers to adopt new solutions?;Is there a demand for innovative products or services?

 **🚨 Risks**

 🚨Market Maturity
 Lack of market readiness can hinder customer adoption and slow down business growth.

 🚨mitigation strategy
 Evaluate the maturity of the market and determine if it is ready for customers to adopt new solutions.

 🚨contingency strategy
 Assess the maturity of the market and if it is ready for customers to adopt new solutions.